 2. Do not admit when these principles are wrong, or permit any public admission.
 If disaster looms, change the principles quietly, issue waivers, or blame misguided predecessors.

-3. Propagandize, advertise, or market rather achieve an equilibrium of quality.
+3. Propagandize, advertise, or market rather than achieve an equilibrium of quality.

 4. Do not tolerate dissensus, or what are sometimes miscalled “philosophical differences.”